As an Amazon Associate, I earn from qualifying purchases.

 To assemble the sushi

 - Lay a bamboo sushi mat on a cutting board with one of the short sides facing you.
+Cover the surface of the mat with plastic wrap.

 - Using your hands, spread the rice fairly evenly over the surface of the nori, leaving the half-inch strip farthest from you riceless.
 You don’t need to spread the rice perfectly to end up with good-looking sushi.